dipcoat-image/finitedepth/doc/source/config-reference.rst

 .. currentmodule:: finitedepth

-A configuration file consists of nested mapping entries, each top-level item representing individual analysis suite.
-The key of the top-level mapping is the title of the suite and the value is its data, which corresponds to the arguments of :class:`ConfigBase`.
+A configuration file consists of nested maps, each top-level entry representing an individual set of experiment and analysis.
+The key of the top-level map is its title and the value is its data, which corresponds to the arguments of :class:`ConfigBase`.

-For example, the following YAML-format configuration file includes two analysis suites:
+For example, the following YAML-format configuration file includes two sets of data:

 .. code-block:: YAML